 Creating a custom (forked) version of one of these apps breaks that standardization.
 Once customized:

-• The effort required for ongoing maintenance increases with the extent of customization.
+2. Support Complexity: If a checkout issue arises, BigCommerce support may be limited because the code is no longer the “standard” version.
+The effort required for ongoing maintenance increases with the extent of customization.

 As a result, custom apps require a recurring investment of developer time and attention, eroding the benefits of SaaS; in fact, BigCommerce even surfaces one such warning to this effect: